Highlights from WiCS+E March Event: Building Inclusive Computational Skills

 🤖 What About LLMs and AI?

-During the Q&A, we addressed the growing role of large language models and AI in programming and research:
+During the Q&A session, we also discussed the growing role of large language models and AI in programming and research.

 - Yes, use LLMs — but do not trust outputs blindly